-File encryption is the best method to protect your files, however, many users reported that encrypt folder option is grayed out.
+File encryption is the best method to protect your files, however, many users reported that the encrypt folder option is grayed out.
 If you can’t encrypt files on your PC, perhaps you can fix this problem using one of our solutions.

 Problems with file encryption can occur, and speaking of encryption issues, here are some similar problems that users reported: